-The best part about a crostata is the free form rustic process and simple ingredients.
-This is our Italian family crostata recipe and it is truly the BEST and so easy to make!
-I have fond memories of making this with my noon in our small Italian kitchen.
+The best part about a crostata is the free-form rustic process and simple ingredients.
+This is our Italian family crostata recipe, and it is truly the BEST and so easy to make!
+I fondly remember making this with my noon in our small Italian kitchen.
 You will love this traditional Italian crostata recipe.

-Similar recipes to try: Italian Ricotta Pie, Best Italian Crumb Cake with Jam Filling, Traditional Italian Cream Horns (Cannoncini), or Simple Italian Apple Cake (one bowl).
+Similar recipes to try: Italian Ricotta Pie, Italian Easter Rice Pie Recipe (Pastiera di Riso), Best Italian Crumb Cake with Jam Filling, Traditional Italian Cream Horns (Cannoncini), Custard Tart, or Simple Italian Apple Cake (one bowl).

 Don't forget the BEST Authentic Sicilian Cannoli Recipe!

-Italian crostata is a very rustic recipe that requires only a few pantry staples.
-No special tools, ingredients, or process.
+Italian crostata is a rustic recipe requiring only a few pantry staples—no special tools, ingredients, or processes.

-All you need is a few pantry staples, a fork, and a flat work surface.
-You can call it the lazy cousin to an American pies: apple pie or a sister to the French galette or tart.
+You only need a few pantry staples, a fork, and a flat work surface.
+You can call it the lazy cousin to an American pie: apple pie or a sister to the French galette or tart.

 - Flour